 Application Fee Waiver

 If you are considering Stanford graduate programs and need assistance with the application fees, consider applying for a fee waiver.

 Your statement of purpose should identify personal and professional goals.
 It should also discuss your development to date and your intentions relative to graduate study and life beyond Stanford.
 The Aero/Astro Graduate Admissions Committee reads your statement of purpose with interest because, along with the letters of recommendation, it offers insight into who you are as an individual.
 Your statement of purpose should not exceed two pages (single-spaced).

 Submitting transcripts when you are applying, and after you have been offered admission are two separate steps.
-When applying: You must upload one scanned version of your official transcript(s) in the online application.
-Please read the Applying section of this website for important information submitting transcripts.
+When applying: You must upload one scanned version of your transcript(s) in the online application.
+Please read the Applying section of this website for important information about submitting transcripts.
 If offered admission: Please see this page for information on submitting final official transcripts.

 Letters of Recommendation